decentraland/eth-connect/report/eth-connect.api.md

   readonly s: number;

-  sd(includeZeros?: boolean): number;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. sd(includeZeros?: boolean): number;

   // (undocumented)
   sd(significantDigits: number, roundingMode?: BigNumber.RoundingMode): BigNumber;

-  static set(object: BigNumber.Config): BigNumber.Config;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static set(object: BigNumber.Config): BigNumber.Config;

-  shiftedBy(n: number): BigNumber;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen shiftedBy(n: number): BigNumber;

   sqrt(): BigNumber;

   squareRoot(): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  times(n: BigNumber.Value, base?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. times(n: BigNumber.Value, base?: number): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  toExponential(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toExponential(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  toFixed(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFixed(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  toFormat(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFormat(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;

-  toFraction(max_denominator?: BigNumber.Value): BigNumber[];
+  // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFraction(max_denominator?: BigNumber.Value): BigNumber[];

   toJSON(): string;

   toNumber(): number;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  toPrecision(significantDigits?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toPrecision(significantDigits?: number, roundingMode?: BigNumber.RoundingMode): string;

-  toString(base?: number): string;

-  valueOf(): string;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toString(base?: number): string;

+  // Warning: (tsdoc-code-span-empty) A code span must contain at least one character between the backticks
+  // Warning: (tsdoc-code-fence-missing-delimiter) Error parsing code fence: Missing closing delimiter valueOf(): string;
 }